 Colorful and charming are how visitors describe this town.

 Sapa is an excellent trekking base in Northern Vietnam with beautiful terraced rice paddy fields of the Muong Hoa Valley.
 It’s also home to different ethnic groups, including the Hmong, Dao, Tay, Giay, and Xa Pho.

 Many people know about Ha Long Bay but haven’t heard of Cat Ba Island – the largest island in the Cat Ba Archipelago, which makes up the southeastern edge of Ha Long Bay.

 Recognized by UNESCO as the World Biosphere Reserve, Cat Ba contains diverse natural scenery such as tropical rainforests on limestone islands, mangrove forests, coral reefs, and especially cave systems.

 Not only famous for biosphere reserve, but Cat Ba also has beautiful beaches: Cat Co 1, Cat Co 2, Cat Co 3, Ben Beo beach, etc.

-Phu Quoc is a popular getaway destination in the South of Vietnam.
+Phu Quoc island is a popular getaway destination in the South of Vietnam.
 Famous for its white-sand beaches and resorts, Phu Quoc is a great vacation place to relax and chill.

 If you’re interested in History, Phu Quoc island is a remarkable historical place in Vietnam.

 In Phu Quoc Prison, Vietnamese military soldiers were detained by the colonial regime and savagely tortured.
-Therefore, you can learn about the history of Vietnam, especially about the Vietnam War, while visiting Phu Quoc island.
+So you can learn about the history of Vietnam, especially about the Vietnam War, while visiting Phu Quoc island.